-Try this classic omelette for brunch or as a quick and satisfying dinner.
+Try this classic omelette for brunch or serve with lots of green salad for a quick and satisfying dinner.

-Gently beat the eggs together in a mixing bowl and season, to taste, with salt and freshly ground black pepper.
+Gently beat the eggs together in a mixing bowl and season, to taste, with salt and pepper.

-Place the cheese and three-quarters of the ham into the centre of the omelette and cook until the cheese has melted.
+Put the cheese and three-quarters of the ham in the centre of the omelette and cook until the cheese has melted.

 Increase the heat to high and cook the omelette for a further 30 seconds, or until it browns on the bottom.